ItzYuva/ItzYuva/README.md

 - 💼 Currently working at **INVIDI Technologies India Private Limited**
 - ⚙️ Experienced with Machine Learning, Deep Learning, Python, PyTorch, and end-to-end ML pipelines
 - 🌐 Learning German 🇩🇪 for my Master's journey
 - 💪 Also into fitness — lifting weights because lifting DSA questions alone doesn’t build muscle 🏋️‍♂️
-- 📫 You can reach me on **adityauv11@gmail.com**
 - ⚡ **Fun fact**: I can switch from fine-tuning a neural network to crushing a workout playlist faster than you can say **backpropagation**.

 ---